The 5 Best Acoustic-Electric Guitars Under $500

 We bring you the 5 best Acoustic Electric guitars under $500, these are practical and affordable workhorse guitars that make every single penny count.

 Expensive acoustic electric guitars don't have a monopoly over quality, besides it's often more exciting to find top-notch guitars in the lower price range.
 With this in mind, here's the best acoustic electric guitar under 500 bucks.

 Note that some of the brands known for their expensive guitars were able to make great guitars within the $500 price range - and some with solid tops too.

-The Gretsch G5013CE Rancher Jr is a cool looking and great sounding acoustic electric guitar that sits in the sweet spot where affordability meets quality.
-As expected from guitars made by Grestch, this guitar sports a killer look, featuring a distinctive triangular sound hole and pickguard shape complements the overall distinct look.
-The resulting sound is just as impressive, producing detailed and clear sounds - plugged in or not.
+The Gretsch G5022CE Rancher is a cool looking and great sounding acoustic electric guitar that sits in the sweet spot where affordability meets quality.
+As expected from guitars made by Grestch, this guitar sports a killer look, featuring a distinctive triangular sound hole and pickguard shape that will surely to turn heads.
+The sound produced by its solid spruce top and its jumbo size body is just as impressive, producing loud and clear sounds whether it is plugged in or not.
 Wrapping up its coolness is the Fishman Isys preamp system featuring a built-in 3-band EQ and chromatic tuner.
 If you are looking for a "cool" guitar under 500 bucks, this is the package to beat.
 Check out the latest price and reviews at Sweetwater.com

 Epiphone AJ-220SCE Acoustic-Electric Guitar